anathonic/The-Cpp-Programming-Language/README.md

 ### 3. What are access modifiers?

-##### Access modifiers are used to define accessibility for the <br> class members.
-It defines how the members of the class <br> are accessed outside the class scope. <br> There are three types of access modifiers:
+##### Access modifiers are used to define accessibility for the class members. <br> It defines how the members of the class are accessed outside the class scope. <br> There are three types of access modifiers:
 * Private
 * Public
 * Protected